Min0u/Sudoku_Solver/README.md

 ### Input the Sudoku Puzzle

 The program will ask you to input the sudoku puzzle.
-You can enter the grid in one of the following ways:
+You can enter the grid in one of the following ways and each number should be separated by a comma :
 - As a single line of 81 integers.
 - Row by row, with 9 integers per row.
 - From a file, with each grid on a separate line.

-After inputting the puzzle, the program will attempt to solve it and display the solution.
-If the puzzle is unsolvable with the current rules, the program will prompt you to manually input numbers to aid in solving the puzzle.
+After inputting the puzzle, the program will try to solve it using the deduction rules.
+If the puzzle is solvable, it will display the solution.
+If the puzzle is unsolvable using the current rules, the program will prompt you to manually input numbers to help solve the puzzle.

+You can choose not to assist the program, and the Sudoku puzzle will remain unsolved.
+If you choose to help, the program will guide you to provide missing numbers to aid in solving.
 ## Author
 KHAO Chloé - 22106244
 M1 Informatique - Université Côte d'Azur